CZ-NIC/apkg/ci/images/full/README.md

-# apkg LXC images
+# apkg full images

-These are per-distro LXC images based on `systemd` images..
+These are per-distro images based on `systemd` images but with apkg installed and ready for packaging.

 Unlike native gitlab docker, LXC can run systemd and these images contain it so you can